Skip to main content

 Youtube link

-Stage 1: Is a microcredential the right choice?
+Stage 1: Is a Microcredential the right choice?

 Ready to get started?
 These documents will help you begin the development process.

-Ensure that you can respond to the following questions:
+Ensure you can answer the following questions:

-• Career and Self-Development
+• Career & Self-Development

 • Communication

-• Critical thinking
+• Critical Thinking

-• Equity and Inclusion
+• Equity & Inclusion

 • Leadership